 “BoB” had been a living nightmare – electric, haunted, amphetamine-fevered: Lights flicker from the opposite loft/In this room the heat pipes just cough/The country music station plays soft/But there’s nothing, really nothing to turn off/Just Louise and her lover so entwined/And these visions of Johanna that conquer my mind/…The ghost of electricity howls in the bones of her face/Where these visions of Johanna have now taken my place.

-And then comes “John Wesley Harding”, 12 minimalist 3-verse songs, acoustic guitar/gentle bass/brushed drums, rife with biblical imagery and judiciously crafted clichés, a landscape of wide-open spaces and allusions to the antiquated, the world of a man still dazed from a personal tsunami, gingerly embracing the time-tried.
+And then comes “John Wesley Harding”, mostly minimalist 3-verse songs, acoustic guitar/gentle bass/brushed drums, rife with biblical imagery and judiciously crafted clichés, a landscape of wide-open spaces and allusions to the antiquated, the world of a man still dazed from a personal tsunami, gingerly embracing the time-tried.
 If it’s been here for a long time, it has some dimensionless gravitas.
 Dylan presents us with the dialectics of The Desperado and The Destitute.
 The Landlord and the Homeless.
 The Immigrant and The Enfranchised.
 The Deceiver and The Deceived.
 Frankie Lee and Judas Priest.
 The Joker and The Thief.
 And the mortal, moral ground between them.

 This is Bob Dylan the survivor, seriously addressing serious issues, taking stock après le deluge.
-Remember what Noah did after 40 days of being cooped up with everything from aardvarks to zebras?
+Remember what Noah did after being cooped up with everything from aardvarks to zebras?
 He sets foot on dry (well, muddy) land, and what does he see?
 Nothing.
 The aftermath of absolute holocaust.
 A cleansing.
 An existential reboot.
 So what does Noah do?
 What would anyone do?
 He thanks God.

 In the words of a song from “The Basement Tapes”, which Dylan was recording at the same time as “JWH”: “Strap yourself to a tree with roots, you ain’t going nowhere.”